“… want to wake the dragon …”

 This is one of the many opposing-parallels between Daenerys and Bran.
 Martin has clearly taken his first ideas from the story And Seven Times… and has expanded it for the purpose of A Song of Ice and Fire.
 Just as Daenerys is the bride of fire (detailed below), Bran is also wedded to the trees.
 These two are going to meet out on that ‘darkling plain’, as GRRM describes it in his story A Song for Lya.
 (Westeros.org discussion here) However, in this post we are going to focus mainly on the story And Seven Times Never Kill Man.

 However, I point out they are opposing-parallels because while the route and experiences are incredibly similar between Daenerys and Bran, the details and outcomes are quite opposite.
+The cups.
 One drinks from the cup of ice (weirwood paste), while the other drinks from the cup of fire (shade of the evening).
 The House of the Undying is like the underworld, or Hell, opposite of where Bran currently resides.
 The Shade trees are essentially the opposite of weirwoods in location, color, and iconography- it is inverted compared to the where Bran is in the story.
 An inverted tree is supposed to be a symbol of rejecting the tree of life in many cultures.
 A zaqqum tree is said to spring out of the bottom of hellfire.
 Pyat essentially acts as a “devil” and tries to trick Dany in to misdirecting her.
 Stay to the right, but oh, come here straight ahead.
 Nothing is real, but everything can hurt and kill.
 This is a place of shadows.
 However, as readers are told in the series, the Targaryens think themselves above all gods and men, and Drogon chews the weirwood door and burns the Undying Ones inside.

 Drogon is Daenerys’ black demon reaver sword that was created by blood and fire magic.
 Dragons are swords which have no hilts, which makes fire people/dragons the sword without a hilt that Jon is warned against by the sisters Dalla and Val.

 - A Storm of Swords – Jon X